openethereum/ethereum-rpc-json/interfaces.md

 ### db_getHex

 Returns binary data from the local database.
+(Deprecated and not supported, to be removed in a future version)

 #### parameters